21 children, 2 adults killed in fire at Malaysian school

 The school's license was being reviewed by the authorities and it should not have been in operation, Noh told reporters.

-Six students and a member of the public were injured in the incident, Malaysia's official Bernama news agency reported.
+Six students and a member of the public were injured in the incident, Health Minister Subramaniam confirmed.

 Malaysian Prime Minister Najib Razak expressed his sympathy for those affected on social media.